jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Player gods should always know the truth.
 Times are "always a'changin."

 This doesn't mean you'll lose your job tomorrow.
-But eventually, you'll just have to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.
+But eventually, you'll ave to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.

 You can't work at Blockbuster and use Netflix forever.
 Don't worry, they'll be lots of patriots running around, teaching you how to make a great living with modern tech.